Mural artístico na Fábrica Bhering na Zona Portuária do Rio

 📸 Instagram

-💡 Best day to go: On Internal Circuit dates, when practically all the studios are open and there is a special program with art, music and gastronomy.
+💡 Best day to go: On Internal Circuit dates, when practically all studios are open and there’s special programming with art, music, and food.

-🔒 S afety tip: Go during the day, prefer transportation by app or VLT and avoid walking through deserted streets in the area.
-Before including it in your itinerary, read our updated guide on
+🔒 Safety tip: Go during the day, prefer transport by ride-hailing app or VLT, and avoid walking around through deserted streets in the area.
+Before adding it to your itinerary, also read our updated guide on

 👉 Safety in Rio de Janeiro: